You are here

 You land your dream job and your first team assignment includes colleagues from China, England and the United States.
 Do you have what it takes to effectively collaborate with people who may look, act and think differently from you?
 If not, says Bentley University’s Katherine Lampley, your dream job may not last long.

-“In today’s marketplace, you don’t know what you’re going to face, and if you have a very singular view of the world you’re not going to be successful,” says Lampley, associate program director in the Office of Diversity.
+“In today’s marketplace, you don’t know what you’re going to face, and if you have a very singular view of the world you’re not going to be successful,” says Lampley, associate program director of the Office of Diversity & Inclusion.
 “Having the ability to effectively work with diverse groups is a non-negotiable 21st-century skill that employers want you to have.”

 The skill set, says Lampley, goes beyond tolerance for differences like ethnicity, age, gender, religion or sexual orientation.
 “It’s not just about diversity; it’s about diversity and inclusion.
 And getting a sense of that takes practice.
 It requires being put in situations that push you outside of your comfort zone.”